 The Chapman community strives to provide a safe and inclusive environment for all families.
+This infographic shows how your kids are never too young to talk about race.
 Below are recommended resources to learn more about racial equity and social justice.
 If you have feedback on the list below or more recommended material, please let us know.

 - Diverse Book Finder – The Diverse Book Finder is a comprehensive collection of children’s picture books featuring Black and Indigenous people and People of Color (BIPOC).